k4ml/k4ml.github.io/_posts/2021-07-15-you-need-to-underrstand-os.md

 ---
 layout: post
-title: You need to understand OS to be an effective software developer
+title: You need to understand Operating System to be an effective software developer
 tags:
   - os,linux
 ---